kingluddite/web-dev-notes/js/express/01-introduction.md

 * Place application files in a folder called `src`
   - `src` is a great place to let your team know where to look first how the app works.
 * They don't need to look in `node_modules` because you are not editing to it
-* Any JavaScript file add `'usestrict'` statement, will save you from really common mistakes if you make one
+* Any JavaScript file add `'use strict'` statement, will save you from really common mistakes if you make one
 * `app.js` will be main file of application
 * In order to use express you must add it using node's require statement